 Academic and Cultural Sharing Scholarship

 Given the nature of the scholarship, recipients are expected to share their cultures with U.S. students, faculty, staff and members of the community in activities that are both academically and culturally beneficial.
 This will enable people to increase their knowledge of the cultures and countries where the scholarship recipients come from and gain a better sense of the global society.
 In turn, the recipients gain a better understanding of themselves and of American culture.
-Examples of qualified services and instructions for reporting hours can be found on the bottom of this web page under Qualified Hours.
+Examples of qualified services for reporting hours can be found on this webpage under the Qualified Hours link on the right-side column of this page

 - Attend the entire International Student Orientation during your first semester at NDSU.